idevchandra/iamchandra/_posts/atma-bodha/2020-10-20-atma-bodha.md

 > *This Saguna Bhakti is the most confusing* aspect for westerners and buddhists.

-They question that why Adi Shankara proposed Bhakti Yoga that differentiates spiritual practitioner and Brahman while preaching spiritual practitioner and Brahman are one and the same.
+They question that why Adi Shankara proposed Bhakti Yoga that differentiates spiritual practitioner and Brahman while preaching Man and Brahman are one and the same.
 The confusion could be cleared by understanding that the Deity helps the spiritual practitioner, while meditating or praying, to concentrate on the most known and dearest tangible form - a Human form with superior attributions - [Siva](https://en.wikipedia.org/wiki/Shiva), [Vishnu](https://en.wikipedia.org/wiki/Vishnu) and [Divine Mother](https://en.wikipedia.org/wiki/Adi_Parashakti).
 This notion of Bhakti and deity worship lays foundation for the spiritual exploration.

 ### Karma Mārga

 Next step in spiritual path is [Karma marga](https://en.wikipedia.org/wiki/Karma_yoga).
-Adi Shankara's teachings asks spiritual practitioner that one should act and fulfill his duties selflessly according to Dharma with out getting attached to the personal results or consequences.
+Adi Shankara's teachings ask spiritual practitioner that one should act and fulfill his duties selflessly in [Dharmic](https://en.wikipedia.org/wiki/Dharma) way with out getting attached to the personal results or consequences.
 Another meaning could be, one should perform action as per dharma simply because it is just right.

 In his Bhagavad Gita bhasya (commentary), Adi Shankara asks spiritual practitioner to choose Karma Yoga instead of [Sannyasa](https://en.wikipedia.org/wiki/Sannyasa).
-This underscores the Adi Shankara emphasizing spiritual practitioner to bind himself to duties instead of renunciation.
+This underscores that Adi Shankara was emphasizing spiritual practitioner to bind himself to duties instead of renunciation.
 Even though Adi Shankara is sannyasi, he did not spend his life immersing himself in [Samadhi](https://en.wikipedia.org/wiki/Samadhi), a state of meditative consciousness.
 He acted always towards his duties as asked by his guru [Gauḍapādācārya](https://en.wikipedia.org/wiki/Gaudapada), debating his spiritual and philosophical works with other school sages, writing commentaries, and strengthening the Advaita Siddhanta.

 ### Jñāna Mārga
 The third step, [Jñāna marga](https://en.wikipedia.org/wiki/Jnana_yoga), emphasizes on knowledge.
 Attaining the knowledge starts by asking, "Who am I" and "What am I".
 With the help of Guru, the spiritual practitioner reaches the state where he experiences the insights on the nature of Self - Atman.
 He denotes one can attain knowledge by Sravana (श्रावण, శ్రవణం, listening), Manana (reflection, contemplating, thinking, introspect and retrospect, मनन, మననం), Nididhyāsana (profound meditation, నిదిధ్యాసన, निदिध्यासन).